Kitware/ParaView/CONTRIBUTING.md

 2. **Milestone** to indicate which release this issue fix is planned for.
-3. `priority:...` label to indicate how critical is this issue for the specific milestone, ranging from `priority:required`, `priority:important`, `priority:nice-to-have`, and `priority:moonshot`.
+3. `priority:...` label to indicate how critical is this issue for the specific milestone, ranging from `priority:required`, `priority:important`, `priority:nice-to-have`, and `priority:low`.
 Only one priority label makes sense at a time.

 Notes for developers